 Organize your items from delicate and less-wrinkled, to sturdier and more-wrinkled before ironing.
+Before you start ironing check the laundry symbols on the tag to make sure the clothing item can be ironed.
 Your iron will heat up more as you go, meaning your iron will be the perfect heat level for what you’re ironing at the time.
 No more waiting for the iron to cool down part-way through your ironing!
 You’d be surprised at how much time you’ll save this way!

 7. Say No To Circles